FitzwilliamMuseum/egyptiancoffins/_news/2023-02-10-gharbsoheil_newaniba.md

 images:
   -
     image: news/Nubian_displacement.jpg
-    caption: Nubian families carry possessions to the river as they leave their homes (image from https://raseef22.net/article/1074777-nubia-and-the-nubians-the-untold-story, accessed 31 October 2024).
+    caption: Nubian families carry possessions to the river as they leave their homes (image from https://raseef22.net/article/1074777-nubia-and-the-nubians-the-untold-story).
   -
     image: news/Community_elders.jpg
     caption: Senior members of the Nubian community in Gharb Soheil; from left to right, Amm Bashir, Hussein Shellaly and Haj Omar